opendocsg/slw-judgments-backfill/2014_SGHC_37/report.md

 15     It will be evident that in only four of the 19 cases collated in the preceding two tables was a subsequent disqualification order _less_ than twice the duration of the original imposed.
 An analysis of the four cases suggests that there were extenuating circumstances in three of them which would likely have borne on the sentencing decisions:

- (a) In Public Prosecutor v Yapp Chong Meng Ronald [2010] SGDC 163 (“ PP v Yapp ”), the District Judge noted that the accused needed to help in his wife’s toy delivery business by making two pressing one-off deliveries and had committed the offence towards the end of the original disqualification period.
+ (a) In Public Prosecutor v Yapp Chong Meng Ronald <span class="citation">[2010] SGDC 163</span> (“ PP v Yapp ”), the District Judge noted that the accused needed to help in his wife’s toy delivery business by making two pressing one-off deliveries and had committed the offence towards the end of the original disqualification period.
 Despite this, the District Judge sentenced the accused to a further disqualification order of three years which was three times the duration of the first order.
 In MA 240/2010 (9 September 2010, unreported), Lee Seiu Kin J reversed this and held that an order of three years was manifestly excessive and reduced it to one year.
 It was noteworthy that the convicted person in that case was a first offender, had ridden only on one occasion six days before his disqualification was to end and had served eight weeks’ imprisonment.

- (b) In Public Prosecutor v Giuseppe De Vito [2010] SGDC 340 (“ PP v de Vito ”), the accused engaged a full-time driver to transport him in his company car.
+ (b) In Public Prosecutor v Giuseppe De Vito <span class="citation">[2010] SGDC 340</span> (“ PP v de Vito ”), the accused engaged a full-time driver to transport him in his company car.
 On the day of the offence, his pregnant wife suddenly fell ill and experienced vaginal bleeding.
 Her gynaecologist had earlier warned that she had a high chance of miscarriage.
 Anxious about the prospect of having to rush his wife to get medical aid, the accused drove to a nearby petrol station to refill the nearly empty fuel tank in his car.
 There he was apprehended by two traffic policemen.

- (c) In Public Prosecutor v Koh Yiong Lionel [2007] SGDC 279, the accused received a call from his father’s helper informing him that his daughter had been crying incessantly for an hour and was perspiring profusely in an air-conditioned room.
+ (c) In Public Prosecutor v Koh Yiong Lionel <span class="citation">[2007] SGDC 279</span>, the accused received a call from his father’s helper informing him that his daughter had been crying incessantly for an hour and was perspiring profusely in an air-conditioned room.
 The accused drove “out of desperation and urgent necessity”.

-16     However, in _Public Prosecutor v Loh Teck Lok_ [2007] SGDC 193 the District Judge found that the accused drove with “full and actual knowledge” that he was under a disqualification order and that there was no critical need for him to do so.
+16     However, in _Public Prosecutor v Loh Teck Lok_ <span class="citation">[2007] SGDC 193</span> the District Judge found that the accused drove with “full and actual knowledge” that he was under a disqualification order and that there was no critical need for him to do so.
 Despite this, the accused was only sentenced to a period 1.5 times that of the original.

 17     General and specific deterrence are the sentencing considerations at the forefront when dealing with offences under s 43(4) ( _Charles Lee_ at [32]).
-Deterrence is an important principle that underlies our sentencing jurisprudence and it is directed at keeping crime rates in check ( _Public Prosecutor v Tan Fook Sum_ [1999] 1 SLR(R) 1022 at [18]).
-General deterrence aims to educate and deter other like-minded members of the general public by making an example of a particular offender ( _Meeran bin Mydin v Public Prosecutor_ [1998] 1 SLR(R) 522 at [9]).
-It is an especially weighty consideration where premeditation is present ( _Public Prosecutor v Law Aik Meng_ [2007] 2 SLR(R) 814 at [22]); or where it is difficult to detect the crime in question ( _ibid_ at [25(d)]).
+Deterrence is an important principle that underlies our sentencing jurisprudence and it is directed at keeping crime rates in check ( _Public Prosecutor v Tan Fook Sum_ <span class="citation">[1999] 1 SLR(R) 1022</span> at [18]).
+General deterrence aims to educate and deter other like-minded members of the general public by making an example of a particular offender ( _Meeran bin Mydin v Public Prosecutor_ <span class="citation">[1998] 1 SLR(R) 522</span> at [9]).
+It is an especially weighty consideration where premeditation is present ( _Public Prosecutor v Law Aik Meng_ <span class="citation">[2007] 2 SLR(R) 814</span> at [22]); or where it is difficult to detect the crime in question ( _ibid_ at [25(d)]).

 18     The crime of driving while being subject to a disqualification is difficult to detect (see [11(b)] above) and often involves premeditation.
 A disqualification period that is shorter than the original disqualification period would do little to deter future like-minded offenders.
-As I observed in _Edwin s/o Suse Nathen v Public Prosecutor_ [2013] SGHC 194 (at [13]) in the context of the offence of drinkdriving, a disqualification order is an important punitive element and this is equally true of offences under s 43(4).
+As I observed in _Edwin s/o Suse Nathen v Public Prosecutor_ <span class="citation">[2013] SGHC 194</span> (at [13]) in the context of the offence of drinkdriving, a disqualification order is an important punitive element and this is equally true of offences under s 43(4).

 19     A disqualification order also prevents these offenders from driving and endangering themselves as well as other road users.
 The imposition of another, longer disqualification period would help ensure that such drivers are kept off the roads for a longer period of time.